-Your attention is also directed to Report of the Expert Committee on Research Integrity by the Council of Canadian Academics (see http://www.scienceadvice.ca/uploads/eng/assessments%20and%20publications%20and%20ne ws%20releases/research%20integrity/ri_rif.pdf).
+Your attention is also directed to the Report of the Expert Committee on Research Integrity by the Council of Canadian Academics (see https://cca-reports.ca/reports/honesty-accountability-and-trust-fostering-research-integrity-in-canada/).
 The following Fundamental Principles of Research Integrity have been extracted from the Report:

 - 1. Conduct research in an honest search for knowledge.
 (Honesty; Fairness; Trust; Openness) - 2.
 Foster an environment of research integrity, accountability and public trust.
 (Trust; Accountability) - 3.
 Know your level of competence and your limitations; act accordingly.
 (Honesty; Trust; Accountability) - 4.
 Avoid conflicts of interest, or if they cannot be avoided, address them in an ethical manner.
 (Trust; Accountability; Openness) - 5.
 Use research funds responsibly.
-(Honesty: Accountability) - 6.
+(Honesty; Accountability) - 6.
 Review the work of others with integrity.
 (Fairness; Trust) - 7.
 Report on research in a responsible and timely fashion.
 (Trust; Openness) - 8.
 Treat data with scholarly rigour.
-(Honesty; Accountability) - 9.
+(Honesty: Accountability) - 9.
 Treat everyone involved with research fairly and with respect.
+(Fairness; Trust)

-(Fairness; Trust) - 10.
-Acknowledge all contributors and contributions in research.
+- 10. Acknowledge all contributors and contributions in research.
 (Fairness; Accountability; Openness) - 11.
 Engage in the responsible training of researchers.
 (Fairness; Trust)"